lightstep/tracetest-nomad/jobspec/notes.md

 **Assumption:** You have a Nomad/Vault/Consul HashiCorp environment running in a DC or locally using [HashiQube](https://github.com/avillela/hashiqube) set up.
 These jobspecs are set up assuming you are running Nomad locally via HashiQube.
 Please update accordingly for a DC setup.

-## Jobspec Template
+## Converstion to Jobspec Template

-Notes I used to create the Tracetest jobspec.
+I used the Helm chart output to create the Tracetest jobspec.

 1. Render helm charts: